Climate Science and Solutions Certificate

 Requirements

 Students must successfully complete six course credits.
 Three of the required courses must represent three different pillars of thought, each designed to provide the fundamentals, vocabulary, and interdisciplinary scope to engage in integrative conversations, collaborations, and endeavors on climate change and solutions.
-The three pillars of thought are: basic climate science; the science and impacts of anthropogenic climate change; and climate solutions.
+The three pillars of thought are basic climate science; the science and impacts of anthropogenic climate change; and climate solutions.

-From the second pillar, the science and impacts of anthropogenic climate change, students learn about drivers and projections for anthropogenic climate change, the feedbacks and uncertainties in regional to global climate models, regional to global climate change impacts, mitigation, and adaptation, and the interaction between climate and other aspects of global societal and environmental change.
+From the second pillar, the science and impacts of anthropogenic climate change, students learn about drivers and projections for anthropogenic climate change, the feedback and uncertainties in regional to global climate models, regional to global climate change impacts, mitigation, and adaptation, and the interaction between climate and other aspects of global societal and environmental change.

 From the third pillar, climate solutions, students learn about climate solutions, including the scientific, technological, and socio-political aspects of natural and technological solutions and strategies.